Shelby219/Leetcode/572. Subtree_of_Another_tree /readme.md

 Return false.

-NOTES
+### NOTES

-Where:

-n
-It's the size of large tree.
-m
-It's the size of small tree.
+n- It's the size of large tree. m- It's the size of small tree.

+Depth-first search (DFS) or Breadth-first search (BFS) is an algorithm for traversing or searching tree data structures.
+In DFS, start from the root and traverse the left subtree until it's null and then go to the right subtree.
+Whereas in BFS, traversing is done in level order.